 It can grow in low, medium or bright light.
 Giving it too much water is about the only way you can kill it, so it’s best to allow the soil to dry between watering.

-Air plants are very easy to care for because they absorb water through their leaves.
+Air plants are very easy to care for because they absorb water through their leaves making it one of the best dorm room plants.
 All you need to do is to spray the leaves with water.
 Some need spraying once a week, whilst others can be sprayed every two weeks.

 They normally don’t do too well in direct sunlight but they don’t like a temperature that drops too low either.
 They are originally native to warmer climates and they may die if it gets too cold.

-Wrapping Up The Best Small Indoor Plants For Students
+Wrapping Up Our Best Small Indoor Plants List

 Some of these plants, like the spider plant and the peace lily, will act as air fresheners in your dorm room.
 Others introduce the green of nature inside and add a splash of color to the surroundings.
 Just see to it you water them the right way with the best watering can that suits your need.